-In 2020, with support from the UK Space Agency and Scottish Government, the Council initiated the Scottish Spaceport Alliance to accelerate the development of UK launch infrastructure and fill the missing link between payload production and data analysis.
-SSLC firmly believes that satellite launches from Scotland will not only make Great Britain the European launch hub but also strengthen its international role in combating climate change.
+In 2020, with support from the UK Space Agency and the Scottish Government, the Council initiated the Scottish Spaceport Alliance to accelerate the development of UK launch infrastructure and fill the missing link between payload production and data analysis.
+SSLC firmly believes that satellite launches from Scotland will not only make Great Britain the European launch hub, but also strengthen its international role in combating climate change.

-Space industry association represents and supports the interests of more than 1,100 UK defence, aviation and space industries, with a combined workforce of around 400,000 and exports of £46 billion a year.
+The space industry association represents and supports the interests of more than 1,100 UK defence, aviation and space industries, with a combined workforce of around 400,000 and exports of £46 billion a year.
 ADS space industry association members have access to a host of events, activities and programs that enable them to innovate and grow.
-The key objectives of this space industry association include: supporting production and industry supply chains in the UK, encouraging investment in technology and innovation.
+The key objectives of this space industry association include: supporting production and industry supply chains in the UK, and encouraging investment in technology and innovation.
 The hallmark of ADS is its subsidiary Farnborough International Limited (FIL), which manages the Farnborough International Air Show.

 Satellite Finance Network (SFN)

-SFN was launched on July 16, 2013 at the UK Space Conference in Glasgow.
+SFN was launched on July 16, 2013, at the UK Space Conference in Glasgow.
 It is a network of individuals and organizations in the financial, legal, insurance, government and space sectors.
 Includes a wide range of participants, from start-ups and small companies to industry leaders, united by a common interest in satellite projects in the UK and beyond.
 Actively supports start-ups and growing companies from their initial ideas to listing on the stock market.
-Like other space organisations UK boats, it provides them with access to business angels, venture capital, banks, industry, academia, government and professional services, including insurance, legal and technical assistance.
+Like other space organizations UK boats, it provides them with access to business angels, venture capital, banks, industry, academia, government and professional services, including insurance, legal and technical assistance.

 British Innovation Agency (formerly Technology Strategy Board).
 It is part of the non-departmental public organization UK Research and Innovation, subsidized by the UK government.
-The organization may not ensure working space regulations, but it brings together business, researchers and policy makers to exchange ideas, solve problems and create new technological advances.
+The organization may not ensure working space regulations, but it brings together business, researchers and policymakers to exchange ideas, solve problems and create new technological advances.
 Invests in the commercialization of new business ideas to strengthen the economy and improve the well-being of society.